 A debt instrument is designated as FVOCI if it is not designated as FVTPL and is held as part of a business model whose objective is (i) to hold financial assets for the collection of the contractual cash flows as well as to sell financial assets, and (ii) the contractual terms lead to cash flows at set points in time that solely represent the repayment of principal and interest on the outstanding amount.
 Interest income calculated using the effective interest method, foreign exchange gains and losses and impairment are recognized through profit and loss.
-Other net gains or losses are reported under other comprehensive income.
-Upon derecognition, accumulated other comprehensive income is reclassified to profit or loss.
+Other net gains or losses are reported under other comprehensive income is reclassified to profit or loss.